samben00/issam-blog/_posts/2017-05-09-how-to-monitor-remote-jvm-over-ssh.md

 ## Prerequisite

 - JVisualVM comes with the the JVM, so you don't have to install anything.so make sure that your local machine has visualvm otherwise download it.
-- in case you want the latest version you can grab it from this link [Dwnload VisualVM](https://visualvm.github.io/)
+- in case you want the latest version you can grab it from this link [Download VisualVM](https://visualvm.github.io/)

 ## Basic Steps